Patient One Sleep Care is formulated with a blend of synergistic nutrients to promote relaxation and restful sleep.

 Because several botanicals included in Sleep Care have been shown to interact with the body's endocannabinoid system (ECS), this formula is part of our ECS Synergy™ series.
 Specifically, lemon balm, valerian and hops act as phytocannabinoids, natural plant substances that can interact with the ECS in a similar manner to endocannabinoids.
 The ECS botanicals in our formula help to calm and relax the central nervous system and restore balance in the body.

-Whether you are sleep deprived from a busy lifestyle, working a night shift, jet lagged or occasionally finding it difficult to fall asleep, Sleep Care provides natural support for restful, refreshing sleep.
+Whether you are sleep deprived from a busy lifestyle, work a night shift, are jet lagged or occasionally find it difficult to fall asleep, Sleep Care provides natural support for restful, refreshing sleep.

 Sleep Care supplies soothing, herbal nervines, including passion flower, chamomile, valerian, lemon balm and hops, to promote natural relaxation of the nervous system and provide support for occasional sleeplessness.
 Double-blind clinical studies involving valerian, valerian/hops combinations and valerian/lemon balm combinations have shown the potential to support falling asleep as well as healthy sleep quality.